OpenEvalProject/evals/manuscripts/elife-44522/v2/manuscript.md

 ## Abstract

-10.7554/eLife.44522.001 All cells maintain ionic gradients across their plasma membranes, producing transmembrane potentials (V mem ).
-Mounting evidence suggests a relationship between resting V mem and the physiology of non-excitable cells with implications in diverse areas, including cancer, cellular differentiation, and body patterning.
-A lack of non-invasive methods to record absolute V mem limits our understanding of this fundamental signal.
-To address this need, we developed a fluorescence lifetime-based approach (VF-FLIM) to visualize and optically quantify V mem with single-cell resolution in mammalian cell culture.
-Using VF-FLIM, we report V mem distributions over thousands of cells, a 100-fold improvement relative to electrophysiological approaches.
+All cells maintain ionic gradients across their plasma membranes, producing transmembrane potentials (Vmem).
+Mounting evidence suggests a relationship between resting Vmem and the physiology of non-excitable cells with implications in diverse areas, including cancer, cellular differentiation, and body patterning.
+A lack of non-invasive methods to record absolute Vmem limits our understanding of this fundamental signal.
+To address this need, we developed a fluorescence lifetime-based approach (VF-FLIM) to visualize and optically quantify Vmem with single-cell resolution in mammalian cell culture.
+Using VF-FLIM, we report Vmem distributions over thousands of cells, a 100-fold improvement relative to electrophysiological approaches.
 In human carcinoma cells, we visualize the voltage response to growth factor stimulation, stably recording a 10–15 mV hyperpolarization over minutes.
-Using pharmacological inhibitors, we identify the source of the hyperpolarization as the Ca 2+ -activated K + channel K Ca 3.1.
-The ability to optically quantify absolute V mem with cellular resolution will allow a re-examination of its signaling roles.
+Using pharmacological inhibitors, we identify the source of the hyperpolarization as the Ca2+-activated K+ channel KCa3.1.
+The ability to optically quantify absolute Vmem with cellular resolution will allow a re-examination of its signaling roles.

 ## Introduction